nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements.md

         version: '1'

 ---

+## Nuxeo Elements

+- Introduction to Elements
+- why they exist and the purpose

+## ClientJS / Rest API

+- Link to Doc page and relevance for Elements
+- Important aspects of ClientJS and Rest API regarding Elements -- specific things like enrinchers

+## Developing tools

+- Important tools (used by the team) for dev custom apps (TODO: list them here)

+## Repositories

+- General information and link to catalog

+### Nuxeo Elements

+- General information and link to repo (also demo/docs)

+### Nuxeo UI Elements

+- General information and link to repo (also demo/docs)

+### Nuxeo Data Visualization

+- (if still relevant)

+## Tutorial: Simple Browsing Custom App

+- Introduction and link to tutorial page

+## Quality Assurance

+- Introduction to topic
+- Sub sections should be links to pages (TODO: change layout)

+### Formatting and Linting

+### Test Strategies

+### Performance Strategies

+--- OLD: refator ---

 The Nuxeo Web UI Framework allows users to build business applications while keeping the UI simple and pluggable.
 It relies on Java Server Faces (JSF) and Facelets to provide a [declarative component based UI Framework]({{page page='jsf-ui-framework'}}).

 **Nuxeo Elements** is an ongoing work to build upon the same goals of simplicity and pluggability and leverage emerging Web standards to take our component-based UI framework to the client with DOM as the "framework" and HTML as its familiar declarative syntax.